eclipsesource/jsonforms-react-seed/README.md

 3. Install and configure Tailwind CSS together with Radix UI/shadcn.
 4. Replace current MUI components with Radix/shadcn equivalents.
 5. Port Vite-specific configuration and scripts to Next.js pages and routing.
+6. Remove the MUI theme setup in `src/main.tsx` and uninstall the `@mui/*` packages.
+7. Replace the styles in `src/App.css` with Tailwind utility classes and configure `tailwind.config.js` accordingly.
+8. Switch JSON Forms to use Tailwind-styled renderers or adapt the material renderers to match the new design.
 -->

 This project demonstrates a small **JSON Forms Designer** built with React and Vite.
 It allows editing a JSON schema and UI schema side by side while a live preview renders the resulting form.